 Coordination of the Enrollment Services Center project.

-In this introductory web design course, students use Dreamweaver and other web-based applications to combine text and graphics to create, edit and manage web sites.
-Students must have some coding experience in HTML and CSS.
+In this introductory web design course, students use Dreamweaver and other web-based applications such as Weebly, WordPress, and Bootstrap to design responsive web sites.
+Students must have some coding experience in HTML5 and CSS3.
 Nervous about the coding part?
 James can explain why coding is not as scary as it seems.
 Ability to create and edit graphics using Photoshop or an equivalent program is essential, and have regular access to a computer to do your work.Syllabus

 DM70 is an ONLINE course, there are no on-campus meetings.
 Those students on a waitlist who wish to add MUST contact me via email before the term begins.
 I generally add an additional five students from the waitlist.
 Registered students may log in to Blackboard beginning the first day of classes.
 Follow the instructions on the the login page to activate your account.
 Registered students who do not complete the first week's assignments will be dropped from the course.